 Whether you want to stay close to Cape Town, hit up the popular Stellenbosch, or find a country property far from any town, you’ll have a plethora of options.

-We can certainly recommend the property we stayed at as an affordable option that makes semi-geographic sense between Cape Town and the Garden Route:
+We can certainly recommend the property we stayed at as an affordable option that makes semi-geographic sense between Cape Town and the Garden Route: Leipzig Country House & Winery.

-Leipzig Country House & Winery — This property is so beautiful, that the prices seem almost too good to be true!
+We loved staying here, and the property is so beautiful that the prices seem almost too good to be true!

-Just make sure to give them 24 hours’ advance notice if you’d like to have dinner served–we booked at the last minute and unfortunately missed out.
+Just make sure to give them 24 hours’ advance notice if you’d like to have dinner served!
+We booked at the last minute and unfortunately missed out.

 Check prices & book your stay at Leipzig Country House & Winery!

-Garden Route (+ Hermanus): 3 Days
+Stop #3: The Garden Route + Hermanus for 3 Days

-The Garden Route runs along South Africa’s southern coast from the town of Mossel Bay all the way to Eastern Cape, is often ranked as one of the most beautiful roads in the world, and is a fantastic addition to a 2 week South Africa itinerary!
+The Garden Route runs along South Africa’s southern coast from the town of Mossel Bay all the way to Eastern Cape, and is often ranked as one of the most beautiful roads in the world.

 Though it isn’t technically part of the Garden Route, I’m including the town of Hermanus in this section as well.